Forexmd77777/KING-SANDESH-MD/README.md

 <p>
 </details>
-THANKS FOR USING KING SANDESH MULTI DEVICE V2(BUTTON ADDED VERSION BUT IT IS NON WORKING ON BUSINESS WA)...❤️😌✋
+THANKS FOR USING FOREX MD MULTI DEVICE V2(BUTTON ADDED VERSION BUT IT IS NON WORKING ON BUSINESS WA)...❤️😌✋

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a><a><img src='https://i.imgur.com/LyHic3i.gif'/></a>